-Safe snow removal starts before you ever sink that shovel into snow.
+Safe snow removal starts before you ever sink that shovel into the snow.
 Before you even head outside, it’s important to dress appropriately.
 While it’s cold outside, don’t forget that you’ll be working hard, so dress in layers so you can keep comfortable as you work.
 And don’t neglect your feet.
-Make sure you’re wearing comfortable boots with good treat.
+Make sure you’re wearing comfortable boots with good treatment.
 As someone who broke his leg falling on ice, I can’t stress the importance of good traction enough.

 Now that you’re properly dressed, it’s time to limber up a bit.
 Stretching out can help prevent injury, and since the majority of injuries are strained muscles and pulled backs, this is one you won’t want to skip.
 Not sure how to stretch out effectively?
 Here’s a nice, easy to follow guide from MettlerCenter.